FudaWiki/fudawiki-files/kabufuda/games/tehonbiki.md

 After all players have placed their bets, the **banker also chooses a number** they think is that of the chosen card, using the me-fuda on the table.
 The banker can only choose 1 number.

-Afterward, the banker removes the kami-shita, revealing the chosen card.
+Afterward, the banker removes the kami-shita, **revealing the chosen card**.

-If the banker guessed the number correctly, then the banker and the players **exchange bets** depending on whether or not the chosen card was guessed correctly, and also depending on the odds on that bet (some odds are negative; if the chosen card is guessed correctly, the player still pays the banker).
+If the **banker guessed the number correctly**, then the banker and the players **exchange bets** depending on whether or not the chosen card was guessed correctly, and also depending on the odds on that bet (some odds are negative; if the chosen card is guessed correctly, the player still pays the banker).

 > If the banker knows exactly what the chosen card is, then the above will always be the case.
 {.is-info}